 When conducting inspections.
 The Department is looking for:

-Containers arriving in Australia must free of any biosecurity risk material.
+Containers arriving in Australia must be free of any biosecurity risk material.
 This includes items such as soil, plant materials, pests and animal products.

-If you do notice any soil, unexpected pests, plant matter or anything of the sort, it is critical to secure the area.
+If you do notice any soil, unexpected pests, plant matter, or anything of the sort, it is critical to secure the area.
 Once secured, immediately report your findings to DAWE.
 This can be done via phone 1800 798 636 or via DAWE’s online reporting function.